ShengcaiLiao/QAConv/README.md

 # Updates

+* 3/3/2022: The Graph Sampling work (QAConv-GS/QAConv 2.1) has been accepted by CVPR 2022.
 * 9/19/2021: Include [TransMatcher](https://github.com/ShengcaiLiao/QAConv/tree/master/projects/transmatcher), a transformer based deep image matching method based on QAConv 2.0.
 * 9/16/2021: QAConv 2.1: simplify graph sampling, implement the Einstein summation for QAConv, use the batch hard triplet loss, design an adaptive epoch and learning rate scheduling method, and apply the automatic mixed precision training.
 * 4/1/2021: QAConv 2.0 [2]: include a new sampler called Graph Sampler (GS), and remove the class memory.
 This version is much more efficient in learning.
 See the updated [results](#Performance).